Non-Affiliated Study Abroad Program

 URI has become affiliated with more than 200 different programs in over 60 countries.
-However, students may wish to participate on a program not affiliated with URI.
-Students may opt to do this for many reasons – so you can study in a country where URI does not have a program, participate in a very unique program URI does not offer, enroll in a program recommended by peers, etc.
+However, students may opt to participate in programs not affiliated with URI (e.g., study in a country not in the URI list of programs, participate in unique program, or enroll in a program recommended by peers or parents, etc).

-URI students are not prohibited from participating in non-affiliated programs but, before doing so, they must meet with an Education Abroad Advisor in the Office of International Education (OIE) to ensure:
+URI students are not prohibited from participating in non-affiliated programs.
+However, before committing to a program, students must meet with an Education Abroad Advisor in the Office of International Education (OIE) to discuss their choice and explore the topics below:

 - What courses are offered and how will they complement your academic goals?